-The jack and the tools are in the tool box below the spare wheel in the load compartment.
-The wheel wrench, the towing eye and an extension bolt for securing a damaged wheel (only vehicles with temporary spare wheel) are in the tool bag located in the spare wheel well near the tool box.
-Spare wheel $\Rightarrow$ 267.
+The jack and the tools are in a storage compartment below the spare wheel in the load compartment.
+The wheel wrench and the extension bar for securing a damaged wheel are in a tool bag located in the spare wheel well.
+Spare wheel $\Rightarrow$ 208.